Minnesota Smarter Lunchroom Collaborative

 Nutrition Building Blocks for Great Trays® — Nutrition course for school foodservice professionals available online and as a curriculum to teach in a face-to-face setting.

-Workshops for School Foodservice Professionals — Workshops on serving fruit and vegetables and lowering sodium in your cafeteria.
+Workshops for School Foodservice Professionals — Bring one of these workshops on increasing participation in school breakfast, creating Smarter Lunchrooms, serving fruits and vegetables, and lowering sodium to your school district.